 QC Kinetix wants to coin the term “natural biologics,” Crowell later said, because the treatment options range beyond stem cell therapy to include therapies such as platelet-rich plasma injections for meniscus tears.

 The use of natural biologic tissues in medical therapy has advanced over the last decade.
 According to Mayo Clinic’s Center for Regenerative Medicine, established in 2011, “Regenerative medicine goes beyond disease management to search for and discover therapies that support the body in repairing, regenerating and restoring itself to a state of well-being. … regenerative medicine therapies prompt the body to enact a self-healing response.”

-Crowell, who with Tyler Vail and Dr. Richard Shaffer opened the first QC Kinetix clinic in Charleston, South Carolina, in 2017, said the three decided to branch out on their own after working together at a medical clinic and seeing the potential for a business focused on regenerative medicine.
+Crowell, who with Tyler Vail and Dr. Richard Schaffer opened the first QC Kinetix clinic in Charleston, South Carolina, in 2017, said the three decided to branch out on their own after working together at a medical clinic and seeing the potential for a business focused on regenerative medicine.
 Vail, a certified physician assistant, is QC Kinetix’s president and Schaffer is chief medical officer.
 They started franchising in 2020.